As ships sit, supply stops, and prices rise: Local expert says buy American

 Friday, News 8 spoke to George Conboy, a financial expert with Brighton Securities, who recently saw the clogged cargo ships off the California coast.

-“At least 40 large container ships, each laden with hundreds —perhaps thousands— of cargo containers,” he says.
+“At least 40 large container ships, each laden with hundreds — perhaps thousands — of cargo containers,” Conboy said.

 “Pay a little more, and get them done here in the US.”
 It’s also a good chance to on-shore some of our production, he says.